Marketing & Promotions

 - Event-specific sponsor acknowledgements of a non-permanent nature may be displayed on digital electronic scoreboard displays.

-- Once contracts have been agreed upon, the contracts are signed by the sponsor and the Director of Athletic Marketing & Promotions.
-The Direct of Athletic Marketing & Promotions also oversees the billing and invoicing.
+- Once contracts have been agreed upon, the contracts are signed by the sponsor and the Associate Director of Athletics for Marketing & Media.
+The Dire also oversees the billing and invoicing.

 Free Distribution of Advertising:

-- Any student group or individual looking to distribute promotional material during athletic events must receive approval by the Director of Athletic Marketing & Promotions.
+- Any student group or individual looking to distribute promotional material during athletic events must receive approval by the Associate Director of Athletics for Marketing & Media.

 Display of Commercial Signs: